iqunet/tutorials/_posts/2024-08-16-anomaly-detection-vibration.md

      style="margin-left: 0em;"
    />
    <figcaption>
-     Figure 24: Unless tuned to the specific fault frequencies, the RMS history only reveals the last stage of a bearing failure.
+     Figure 24: Unless specifically tuned to the specific fault frequencies, the RMS aggregate is only sensitive to last stage of a bearing failure.
    </figcaption>

-   // Insert comparison of time domain data before and after the fault appears

-   Initially, the time domain data does not reveal much due to the presence of process noise.
-The fault's energy remains buried below the noise floor until the very late stages, when the fault's energy becomes high enough to rise above the process noise.
-As a result, relying solely on time-domain data or simple RMS power thresholds is insufficient to detect early warning signs and track the stability of a developing fault.

 #### Frequency Domain Data